Cimmerian-Iter/Vita-centralized-guide/README.md

 # Vita-centralized-guide
-Anything to share for everyone? have a cool tutorial about a modification of the vita? open an issue and share it so i can add it to the upcoming centralized guide
+Anything to share to everyone?
+Have a cool tutorial about a modification for the Vita?
+Open an issue and share it so I can add it to the upcoming centralized guide.